Keep being updated with phanganist.com by following our Facebook page.

 Rob was living in Singapore working in finance and came to Phangan for a two week holiday for the Christmas period, he had an invitation for Goa where he had lived before or Koh Phangan,

 “I looked and it was cheap, so I just got on a flight that night and came here for Christmas 2011.
+Some friends took me to Guys bar for new year's eve and it dawned on me as the dawn came, that I wasn’t happy in Singapore, so I made the decision to close stuff down over there and move here”.

 “I didn’t know what it was.
 It was a bit confusing because you would hear one great song and be like wow!
 It’d make you want to get up and go, then someone who couldn’t really sing would come on so I couldn’t understand what it was.
 It took me a long time to go but when I got there I realised it was a really professional open mic, willing to give people a shot and so I started at The Jam”.